Search: 486 results

 Verse ConceptsWandererswandering

-And it came to pass when Joseph came to his brethren, that they stripped Joseph of his vest, the vest of many colours, which he had on;
+When Joseph came to his brothers, they stripped off his robe, the robe of many colors that he had on.

 Verse ConceptsFine ClothesPeople Stripping PeopleMulti ColouredColor